Jarts. Were they so bad?

 "Over a period of eight years, lawn darts had sent 6,100 people to the emergency room.
 81% of those cases involved children 15 or younger, and half of those were 10 or younger.
 The majority of injuries were to the head, face, eyes or ears, and many had led to permanent injury or disability."

-I was hoping to find what seems the ultimate vintage party game wasn't as dangerous as we thought.
+I had hoped to find what seems the ultimate vintage party game wasn't as dangerous as we thought.
 Wrong, it is.
 So if you find that set at a garage sale and decide it's the 80's again, be careful!

 Did you have Jarts when you were a kid?
 Anyone ever get hurt at your family picnic?
 Tell me about it in the comments.